Mills seeks disaster loans for businesses affected by pandemic

-Gov. Janet Mills is requesting that small businesses in Maine be eligible for federal loans to help weather revenue losses from the coronavirus and is proposing emergency legislation allowing affected workers to receive unemployment insurance.
+Gov. Janet Mills has requested that small businesses in Maine be eligible for federal loans to help weather revenue losses from the coronavirus and proposed emergency legislation allowing affected workers to receive unemployment insurance.

-Mills sent a letter to the U.S. Small Business Administration certifying that businesses are already being impacted by the coronavirus in order to participate in a new “economic injury disaster loan” program announced last week by the SBA.
+Mills sent a letter to the U.S. Small Business Administration certifying that businesses are already being impacted by the coronavirus in order to qualify for an “economic injury disaster loan” program announced last week by the SBA.
 The program will allow businesses to take low-interest loans of up to $2 million to help them overcome temporary revenue losses.

 “Maine’s small businesses and their workers are the backbone of our economy, and there is no question that the coronavirus is impacting them,” Mills said in a statement Sunday morning.
 “It is my hope that these actions will not only help them weather this difficult time by providing critical capital and financial support, but also provide them an important sense of relief amid the uncertainty.”

-Note: This story will be updated.
-For complete coronavirus coverage, click here.